-- Recognizing openness and transparency are central to sustainable accountability, VA publishes detailed wait time data twice each month and detailed care quality data each quarter. - The results of the comprehensive field audit completed in fiscal year 2014 were published and briefings completed for congressional staff and members. - The Secretary and Deputy Secretary have held more than 70 press conferences over the last year.
+- Recognizing openness and transparency are central to sustainable accountability, VA publishes detailed wait time data twice each month and detailed care quality data each quarter. - The results of the comprehensive field audit completed in fiscal year 2014 were published and briefings completed for congressional staff and members. - The Secretary and Deputy Secretary have held more than 80 media engagements over the last year.

-Accoutability Actions
+Accountability Actions

 - As a result of issues surrounding the integrity of health-care-access-related performance data, no VHA Senior Executive received a performance award for FY 2014. - By VA policy, Senior Executives who are the subject of a pending investigation have their performance ratings deferred until the investigation is complete.
 Any adverse finding is then addressed in the rating itself.
-Currently, 19.8% of VA's Senior Executives have deferred ratings for the FY14 cycle. - VA implemented the expedited Senior Executive removal authority provided by Section 707 of the Veterans Access, Choice, and Accountability Act of 2014, and has thus far used that authority to propose removal of six Senior Executives.
+VA implemented the expedited Senior Executive removal authority provided by Section 707 of the Veterans Access, Choice, and Accountability Act of 2014, and has thus far used that authority to propose removal of six Senior Executives.
 Four of those Senior Executives have been removed from Federal service and two have retired. - Federal employees may be terminated for a variety of reasons ranging from absence without leave and inability to maintain performance standards to serious offenses such as falsification of records, misuse of government property, or sexual harassment.
 The vast majority of VA's more than 300,000 employees are committed to serving Veterans effectively and well.
-Where performance or conduct issues warrant removal, however, VA takes appropriate action to terminate employment. - o In calendar year 2014, VA terminated more than 1100 employees.
+Where performance or conduct issues warrant removal, however, VA takes appropriate action to terminate employment.

-- VA has terminated more than 1495 employees since Secretary McDonald was confirmed on July 29, 2014.
-(Note: this includes removals and probationary terminations.) - VA has proposed disciplinary action related to data manipulation or patient care against more than 130 employees nationwide.
+- o In calendar year 2014, VA terminated more than 1100 employees. - VA has terminated more than 1755 employees since Secretary McDonald was confirmed on July 29, 2014.
+(Note: this includes removals and probationary terminations.) - VA has proposed disciplinary action related to data manipulation or patient care against more than 187 employees nationwide.
 Once disciplinary action has been proposed, the employee has the opportunity to respond to the charges before a final decision is made.
 If the decision is to remove, demote, or suspend the employee for more than 14 days, he or she generally has the right to appeal the action. - The 113 medical facilities identified in the 2014 field audit where questions were raised about appropriate scheduling practices were all referred to the Office of the Inspector General.
 OIG accepted 99 of those referrals for formal investigation.
-After the OIG completes their review, as they have done in 50 facilities, a follow-on field inspection may be necessary to collect all of the necessary evidence related to individual employee culpability.
+After the OIG completes their review, as it has done in approximately 50 facilities, a follow-on field inspection may be necessary to collect all of the necessary evidence related to individual employee culpability.
 Where both the IG and any follow-on inspection confirm no wrongdoing, those results are announced to inform Veterans and the public.
 This has either been completed or public notifications are in process for 28 medical facilities at which no wrongdoing was found.
 Where wrongdoing is confirmed, disciplinary actions are pursued.
-These are in process for 1 location and completed in 3 other locations.
-In 16 locations, follow-on field inspections are in process.
+These are in process for 2 locations and completed in 4 other locations.
+In 16 locations, follow-on field inspections are in process to determine whether, and what, accountability actions may be warranted.
 OIG findings are still pending at 49 locations.